John L. Moll: Biography

-Moll was born in Wauseon, Ohio, and obtained a B.Sc. in Physics and a Ph.D. in Electrical Engineering from Ohio State University in 1943 and 1952 respectively.
+Moll was born in Wauseon, Ohio, and obtained a B.S. in physics and a Ph.D. in electrical engineering from Ohio State University in 1943 and 1952, respectively.
 The Ebers-Moll transistor model, and the theory of the p-n-p-n switch, came from this effort.

+He waw a professor of electrical engineering at Stanford University from 1958 to 1970.